soyart/fngobot/README.md

     /alert crypto btc-usd > 30000

+The example below will make the bot alert if BTC (From Binance) last price is smaller than 30,000:

+    /alert binance btc < 30000

+The example below will make the bot alert if BTC (From Coinbase) bid price is smaller than 30,000:

+    /alert coinbase btc-usd bid < 30000

-The example below will make the bot alert if BTC-USD (From Bitkub.com) bid price is lesser than 30,000:
+The example below will make the bot alert if BTC (From Bitkub.com) bid price is smaller than 30,000:

     /alert bitkub btc-usd bid < 30000